just-osaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. Script prints all the groups the current user is part of.(groups)
 3. Change the owner of a file to betty (chown betty hello)
 4. Script that creates an empty file 'hello' (touch hello)
-5. script that adds execute permission to the owner of the file hello (chmod +x hello) 6.
+5. script that adds execute permission to the owner of the file hello (chmod u+x hello) 6.
 7.
 8.